A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus at the Level of the Multi-Qudit State

-where we have applied axiom 1 to bring the charge -i over to the 4th strand, yielding the phase factor $\zeta^{i^2}$, and then commuted it over the braid back to the 3rd strand.
-Similarly, the charge i can be brought over the braid.
+In terms of a diagram, expanding the middle braids yields where we have applied axiom 1 to bring the charge $-i$ over to the 4th strand, yielding the phase factor $\zeta^{i^2}$, and then commuted it over the braid back to the 3rd strand.
+Similarly, the charge $i$ can be brought over the braid.
 Note that no additional phase accumulates, since overall the relative vertical positions of the charges are unchanged.
 Now apply the twist move in proposition \ref{Twist} to get the diagram

 Following the logic of the diagram, we can perform the same operations to obtain that

 By unitarity of the braids, it suffices to show that $\bra{\Omega}^{\otimes n} b_{23} b_{34} b_{12} b_{23} \ket{\Omega}^{\otimes n} = 1$.